The bus is not my preferred form of transport. Actually, it is the type of transport I avoid like the plague.

 If you can change money before entering Armenia, it is nice to have a little bit on you for the journey.
 If you don’t have Armenian Drams on you, bring some USD or EUR.
 We stopped at a supermarket on the way that had a currency exchange.

-If you make a stop at the supermarket, there are some really malnourished, young pups hanging around that are curious and hungry.
+If you make a stop at the supermarket, there are some really malnourished, young pups hanging around who are curious and hungry.
 Try to see if you can grab them something inside of the shop.
 The shop only takes cash.

 Your Georgian SIM card will not work in Armenia.
 There was a Beeline in Stepanavan (and I’m sure other places in Armenia) that I ran into to see if I could get a card, but they only took cash and there was no ATM nearby.